 May 16, 2019 - the Workers Compensation Amendment Act, 2019 (Bill 18 of 2019) added the definition of "firefighter" to section 1 of the Act and amended the definition of "worker".
 January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
 September 16, 2009 - Board of Directors' Resolution Number 2007/05/23-02, which approved policy amendments relating to workplace status determinations and which were delayed coming into effect until January 1, 2010, was repealed.
-Additionally, Part 3 of the Board of Directors' Resolution Number 2007/10/04- replaced with the date January 1, 2010.

-05, which added a description for the term "principal" related to the compensation of principals, was also repealed.
+Additionally, Part 3 of the Board of Directors' Resolution Number 2007/10/04-05. which added a description for the term "principal" related to the compensation of principals, was also repealed.